Gang of 25: Later events

 Gang of 25 member Sir Anthony Meyer unsuccessfully stood against Thatcher as a stalking horse in the 1989 Conservative Party leadership election.
 He was deselected ahead of the 1992 general election and in 2001 left the party to join the Liberal Democrats (the party formed in 1988 from the merger of the SDP and Liberal Party).
 Meyer joined fellow Gang member Hugh Dykes, who had defected to the Liberal Democrats in 1997.
 Dorrell also joined the party in 2019, having briefly been a Change UK member.

-Despite significant fears at the time of its formation, the Gang of 25 is now less well remembered as a Conservative faction than the wets and the young, left-wing "s".
-The 25 November letter from the Gang was given to the Churchill Archives Centre, which holds a collection of Thatcher archives, in 2012.
+Despite significant fears at the time of its formation, the Gang of 25 is now less well remembered as a Conservative faction than the wets and the young, left-wing "blue chips".
+In 2012, the 25 November letter from the Gang was given to the Churchill Archives Centre, which holds a collection of archives on Thatcher.

 Members

-Member list as recorded by the Margaret Thatcher Foundation (members marked with an asterisk did not sign the letter of 25 November); voting record from Hansard.
+Member list as recorded by the Margaret Thatcher Foundation.
+Members marked with an asterisk did not sign the letter of 25 November.
+Voting record from Hansard.